aLotOfGluten/SustainScapesOpti_Capstone_PUC/README.md

 ### 5.1.1.
 The ratio parameter

-The `ratio` parameter is one of the main parameters of algorith.
+The `ratio` parameter is one of the main parameters of algorithm.
 A ratio closer to 0 means selecting small portions of land to **re-optimize** in each iteration meanwhile having a `ratio` closer to 100 means solving almost the entire problem.

-Consequently, a small `ratio` means faster iterations but has less potential better optimality and a big `ratio` means slower iterations but more change to optimality.
+Consequently, a smaller `ratio` means faster iterations but has less potential to improve the solution meanwhile a big `ratio` means slower iterations but more change to optimality.

 It is advised to experiment with different `ratio` values for the right balance between number of iterations and effect of each iteration.